-It was always an issue for my friends and I to find a place to eat.
-Wondering if this was an unique issue or not, I set out to look into it and found it was a very common problem with many people were dealing with.
+Finding a place to eat is always an issue and it turns out to be a very common problem, spanning all ages.
 There are many apps that are designed to help you find the restaurant or food you want but in reality, it never seems to be that simple, mostly because we don't know what we want.

 Restaurant goers need to find a better way, an easier way, to choose a place.
 By creating an app that allows users to eliminate different types of foods they don't want, users will be able to find exactly what they're looking for.